The main focus of the Harrington Infection Control Department is the prevention, management, and control of communicable diseases.

-Our Infection Control Practitioners and Infection Control Committee work together to identify and control infections by multiple methods.
-Some include the application of national guidelines and standards of care identified by national health agencies like the Center for Disease Control.
-Others include the development and implementation of best practices unique to our patient population and community hospital.
+Through a multidisciplinary team that includes physicians and nursing staff, we work together to reduce the risk of acquiring and transmitting infections.
+We do this through a variety of methods, including the application of national guidelines and standards of care as identified by health agencies like the Centers for Disease Control, as well as the development and implementation of best practices unique to our patient population and community.

-Hospitalized patients are a major concern of the Infection Control team, and the prevention of nosocomial infection (infection that is acquired in the hospital) is the top priority.
-Accordingly, the majority Harrington hospital's nosocomial infection rates are consistently better than or equal to national averages.
+Hospitalized patients are a major concern for infection control nationwide, and the prevention of nosocomial infection (infection that is acquired inside the hospital) is the top priority.
+The majority Harrington’s nosocomial infection rates are consistently better than or equal to national averages.

-In addition, the hospital provides thousands of vaccinations each year to patients and staff.
+In addition, Harrington provides thousands of vaccinations each year to patients and staff.
 Vaccination is one of the safest and best ways to prevent infection.
-Several departments, including Infection Control, Employee Health and Preventive Health, coordinate these activities.